87891099_153810289413907_4283470110930239488_n.jpg

 Our People

-Our Trustees and Leadership team bring together a diverse mix of expertise – in gender development, sexual and reproductive health, law, and international development.
-We all share a deep and energetic commitment to empowering women to reach their full capacity.
+At GADA, our strength lies in our people.
+Our Trustees and Leadership Team bring together a rich blend of expertise in gender development, sexual and reproductive health, law, and international development.
+But beyond our credentials, we are united by a shared passion—a deep, unwavering commitment to empowering women to realize their full potential.

 nkoyo.jpg